 Working as part of a team and closely with GM local authorities, VCFSE organisations, and installers, you will be responsible for supporting the delivery of funding for the retrofitting of owner occupied and privately rented homes.
 This will be primarily through the GM Warm Homes: Local Grant programme.

 This role requires the delivery of a diverse front-line service to support residents and landlords in retrofitting their homes, from promoting the available funding, identifying eligible properties, supporting residents and landlords through the application process, including helping to resolve any blockages, through to providing support and guidance for those who are ineligible for grants by signposting them to other funding streams.
+An additional focus of this role will be on the promotion of retrofit funding schemes through the development of marketing materials and communications campaigns, including social media, as well as providing similar support across the wider Environment Team.

 The role will evolve in reach as the GM Warm Homes: Local Grant programme develops, with initial responsibility covering multiple GM local authorities moving to a more direct offer for a smaller number of GM local authorities as delivery grows.
 As such, stakeholder and relationship management will be critical to the role and the postholder will need to establish and develop relationships with local authorities, their partners, installers, and internal colleagues within the wider retrofit team and elsewhere in GMCA.